 Forget the idea of accomplishing anything greater.
 This is especially true if you suffer from anxiety or depression.
 These mental health conditions zap the energy, happiness and sheer will from from your core.
 You may find yourself unable to accomplish even the basics of day to day living, let alone going above and beyond.

 If you have been diagnosed with these issues, or feel that you may be dealing with them, the most important aspect of overcoming their toxic effects is to seek help.
-Therapy and medication have shown to be effective in treating anxiety and depression, but even these powerful components may not be enough to move you toward your goals.
+Therapy and medication have shown to be effective in treating anxiety and depression, so it’s definitely worth looking into the xanax price to get you started.
+However, even these powerful components may not be enough to move you toward your goals.

 However, there are some strategies you can take to increase your motivation even when anxious or depressed.
 Continue reading for some tangible ways to help you move past survival mode.